 Plus, they can provide you with a detailed tooth cleaning that will help to prevent decay and disease down the road.
 This includes scraping off tartar, which is hardened tooth plaque that can only be removed by a dental professional.

-You can visit a dentist regularly, even if you don’t have insurance.
-Flossy can let you save up to 50% on routine cleanings and oral exams.
+You can visit a dentist regularly, even if you don’t have insurance or you’re worried about your insurance coverage.
+Flossy can help you save up to 50% on routine cleanings, oral exams, and cosmetic procedures like whitennings.

 Dental sealants are thin layers of protection that can be painted onto your tooth’s surface to protect against cavities.
 They adhere to the tooth to make it so that acidic foods don't eat away at the underlying enamel.
 They’re sort of like a shield for your teeth.